Dear Boards of Directors and Chief Executive Officers:

 Strategies to provide new funds to borrowers negatively impacted by the COVID-19 pandemic include, but are not limited to:

 - Emergency Small-Dollar, Unsecured Loans.
 These loans are generally offered in amounts up to $5,000 with no payment required up to 90 days, and maturities of 24-36 months.
 Terms are intended to quickly provide borrowers with enhanced cash flow.

-- Small Business Administration’s Paycheck Protection Program and Economic Injury Disaster Loan (opens new window) Programs.2 All current SBA 7(a) lenders are automatically approved to make Paycheck Protection Program (opens new window) loans.
+- Small Business Administration’s Paycheck Protection Program and Economic Injury Disaster Loan (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).)
+Programs.2 All current SBA 7(a) lenders are automatically approved to make Paycheck Protection Program (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) loans.
 These loans are 100 percent guaranteed, and the full principal amount may qualify for loan forgiveness.

 - Increased Revolving Credit Limits.
 Increasing credit lines for credit cards, home equity lines, and other revolving credit products provides borrowers with quick access to additional funds.

 The NCUA also encourages credit unions to work with borrowers to restructure their debt obligations, where beneficial.
 Such efforts can ease financial pressure on borrowers and reduce a credit union’s credit risk exposure.
 Credit unions should comply with federal and state consumer financial protection requirements, including fair lending laws, and supply borrowers with accurate disclosures for all loan modifications.